tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/getdbvar.html' target='_blank'>Quick Base Documentation</a>

+Use API_GetDBVar to get values assigned to variables (DBVars) set up in your Quick Base application.
+DBVars are variables you can create to use in your application.

+API_GetDBVar returns only one DBVar.
+If you want to retrieve more than one variable, you'll need to invoke this call multiple times.

+Once you've set them up, you can assign values to them using API_SetDBVar.
+(Use the application-level dbid.)
+You’ll get an error if the DBVar you ask for does not exist.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------